-Gunther von Hagens’ Body Worlds
+Gunther von Hagens’ & His Body Worlds Exhibit in Berlin

 BW 1

-Gunther von Hagens is a brilliant and incredible human.
-His personal history is just as fascinating as his professional portfolio and contributions to the medical world.
+Hagens’ personal history is just as fascinating as his professional portfolio and contributions to the medical world.

-Hagens was born in Poland only days before his family set out for Germany in attempt to flee from post-Holocaust disastrous conditions and fast approaching Soviet Communism.
+He was born in Poland only days before his family set out for Germany in attempt to flee from post-Holocaust disastrous conditions and fast approaching Soviet Communism.

 13528662_1083847011673374_5367480578872339734_n